ghostdogpr/caliban/vuepress/docs/docs/stitching.md

 ## Stitching in Action

 Let's start out by defining our API.
 We'll have `AppUser` profiles, that has a linked `featuredRepository`.
-For the `featuredRepository`, we want to leverage [Github's GraphQL API](https://docs.github.com/en/graphql).
+For the `featuredRepository`, we want to leverage [GitHub's GraphQL API](https://docs.github.com/en/graphql).

 ```scala mdoc:silent
 import caliban._